 If you suspect someone is overdosing on hydrocodone, give naloxone (Narcan) if available and call 911 right away.
 A hydrocodone overdose can be deadly.
 If you do not have access to a phone, you can contact Poison Control online.

 Symptoms of an acetaminophen overdose are different from those of a hydrocodone overdose.
 This is because acetaminophen can be toxic to the liver in high doses, and symptoms may take hours or days to appear.
 Signs of liver damage after taking too much acetaminophen include:

 If you think that you or a loved one could be misusing Lortab, seek medical treatment right away.
 Overdosing on Lortab is possible and could be deadly.

-Lortab is frequently abused because of the presence of hydrocodone.
-Prescription drug abuse is prevalent despite efforts to slow down how frequently people receive prescriptions for opioids that have mood-altering effects.
+Lortab is frequently misused because of the presence of hydrocodone.
+Prescription opioid abuse is prevalent despite efforts to slow down prescription frequency.
 Prescription drug abuse refers to a situation where someone is: